Parable of the Unforgiving Servant Life Lessons

 Parable of the Unforgiving Servant Parable of the Unmerciful Servant Spiritual Lessons

-The Parable of the Unforgiving Servant Summary
+The Parable of the Unforgiving Servant Lessons

 Merriam-Webster’s dictionary defines mercy as having compassion, especially for one’s offender.
 Having a slightly different focus than ‘forgiveness’, mercy and forgiveness are our calls to action in the Parable of the Unmerciful Servant (Parable of the Unforgiving Servant).

-Keep both of these terms in mind as you explore God’s requirements for your life below.
+Keep both of these terms in mind as you explore God’s requirements for your life, below.

 1. Our Debt to God is Huge